nextflow-io/website/content/example4.md

 <h3><a href="javascript:void(0)">RNA-Seq pipeline</a></h3>

 <p class="text-muted">
-    This example shows how to put together a basic RNAseq pipeline.
+    This example shows how to put together a basic RNA-Seq pipeline.
 It maps a collection of read-pairs to a given reference genome and outputs the respective transcript model.
 </p>

 <script type="syntaxhighlighter" class="brush: groovy">